Unregulated private-hire driver drove 4 passengers to secluded areas to molest them

 Hafiz pinned MT down and when MT cried for him to get off, he said: "I just want to have sex with you."

 Eventually, Hafiz asked MT to lick his toes to clear the forfeits.
-Because she wanted to leave, MT sucked each of his big toe for a minute each.
+Because she wanted to leave, MT sucked each of his big toes for a minute.

 He later drove her home, three hours after he picked her up.
-MT made a police report and said she is now afraid to take cars alone and is more wary of people.
+MT made a police report and said she is now afraid to take rides alone and is more wary of people.

 THE SEMBAWANG INCIDENT